evkx/evkx.github.io/content/models/hongqi/e-hs9/E-HS9_Premium/_index.md

 </a>
 <figcaption><h4>Hongqi E-HS9 Premium</h4></figcaption></figur>

-We have separated our description of the Hongqi E-HS9 Premium into sections.
+We have separated our Hongqi E-HS9 Premium article into sections.
 If you want to wait to read the full article, click the links below to the different areas.
 We also have an overview of the [full specifications](specifications), an [image gallery](gallery), detailed information about [charging performance](chargingcurve), and some [online reviews](reviews).
 Our sections:

 - [Performance](#performance)
 - [Battery, range, and charging](#battery-range-and-charging)